 I’m not a physician.
 I’m not a scientist (although I spent two decades living with one – does that count at all?)
 As I often describe myself, I’m just a dull-witted heart attack survivor.
 But I’m also a woman who, like far too many others, had her heart attack misdiagnosed.
 There’s nothing quite like a misdiagnosis to heighten the high stakes required to make a “good story”.
 See also: Same heart attack, same misdiagnosis – but one big difference

-After graduating from the Mayo Clinic training program called the WomenHeart Science & Leadership Symposium in 2008, I taught myself how to figure out cardiac research papers published in medical journals.
+After graduating from the Mayo Clinic heart patient advocacy program called the WomenHeart Science & Leadership training in 2008, I taught myself how to figure out cardiac research papers published in medical journals.
 And then I translated those studies into plain English for my Heart Sisters blog readers.
 In 2014, the British Medical Journal (BMJ) invited me to join their team of patient reviewers for cardiology papers submitted to the journal for publication.
 And when the Vancouver Coastal Health Research Foundation invited me to speak at a public forum on women’s heart disease, they later described me as a “knowledge translator.”
 I love that job description!

 I have learned that, as Dr. Suzanne Koven assured Michael Enright’s radio audience, in my story and in the stories I share about other women (no matter what their cardiac diagnoses), readers appear eager to see – and are in fact responding to – what she calls those “big themes.”
 They are indeed as important to us as the diagnosis itself.

 None of us can ever truly prepare for how a catastrophic medical crisis can change our lives and those of our loved ones.
 While navigating our way, we could use an experienced, trustworthy friend alongside who’s traveled the same road before us.

 My hope is that, in reading this book, you will find that companion.